cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 For more information on environments, check out the [Wrangler documentation](/cli-wrangler/configuration#environments).

-You can also configure a Github repo to automatically deploy every time you `git push`.
-You can do this by either using the [Workers Github action](https://github.com/marketplace/actions/github-action-for-cloudflare-workers), or by writing your own Github action and manually configuring the necessary [Github secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+You can also configure a GitHub repo to automatically deploy every time you `git push`.
+You can do this by either using the [Workers GitHub action](https://github.com/marketplace/actions/github-action-for-cloudflare-workers), or by writing your own GitHub action and manually configuring the necessary [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

 --------------------------------